-An artist bio is often the first piece of information available to readers and collectors, and as such it offers you a chance to frame their practice and give collectors a reason to want to learn more.
+An artist’s bio is often the first piece of information available to readers and collectors, and as such, it offers you a chance to frame their practice and give collectors a reason to want to learn more.
 Bios also drive search engine optimization (SEO).
 (Source: Artsy)

-There are many benefits of selling your art online.
+There are many benefits to selling your art online.

 However, it does take more than just uploading images of your art online to land a sale.

-The most common pace for artist biographies is in the about section of your artist blog, website, and social media accounts.
+The most commonplace for artist biographies are in the about section of your artist blog, website, and social media accounts.

 What Should An Artist Biography Include